Our 2023 campaigning priorities

 - We will campaign for an immigration for growth policy, one that meets business needs, and puts the UK in a strong, globally competitive position.
 Engagement with the Migration Advisory Committee (MAC) and Shortage Occupation List (SOL) review will provide further opportunities to land REC messaging.

 - Building on opposition party commitments, we will continue to set out the need for Apprenticeship Levy reform, including the introduction of shorter, more modular courses, to ensure that the system works for everyone including temporary workers.
 We want to see this picked up in party manifestos.

-- We will highlight the role great recruiters play in driving D&I. This includes ensuring that as an industry we can show progress in becoming more diverse and inclusive.
+- We will drive EDI in the recruitment industry and highlight the role great recruiters play in driving this across the wider UK workforce.
+We want to lead an industry showing progress in becoming more diverse and inclusive.

 - We will continue to work with members to ensure they can spot the signs of modern slavery.

 Representing members in the health and care sector